-The many benefits of a centralised ventilation system
+The many benefits of a centralized ventilation system

-Whether you are building a new home or renovating: Renson has an effective, powerful and energy-efficient ventilation solution for every project.
-If you're going for a complete overhaul, a centralised solution is your best option, as it offers a whole host of attractive advantages.
+Whether you are building a new home or renovating: Renson® has an effective, powerful and energy-efficient ventilation solution for every project.
+If you're going for a complete overhaul, a centralized solution is your best option, as it offers a whole host of attractive advantages.

 - Multiple rooms in your home can be served using a single system.
-If you opt for a decentralised ventilation system, you'll need to install multiple devices to ventilate each room.
+If you opt for a decentralized ventilation system, you'll need to install multiple devices to ventilate each room.

 Demand-driven operation ensures your home is always ventilated just enough — and never too much.
 That way, you avoid wasting energy, while healthy indoor air remains guaranteed at all times.

 The indoor air is constantly monitored based on various factors, including humidity.
 The ventilation system effectively extracts humid air and prevents damp issues around the home.